University of Florida word mark

 Final RPPR: Used as part of the grant closeout process to submit project outcomes in addition to the information submitted on the annual RPPR, except budget and plans for the upcoming year.
 120 days from period of performance end date

-NIH RPPR FAQs
+NIH RPPR FAQs and Common Errors

 How do I know if an NIH award is SNAP eligible?

-The Notice of Award (NoA) Section III – Terms and Conditions should detail if the award was issued under the Streamline Noncompeting Award Process (SNAP).
+The Notice of Award (NOA) Section III – Terms and Conditions should detail if the award was issued under the Streamline Noncompeting Award Process (SNAP).

 How does a PI get Submit Authority for SNAP eligible RPPRs?

-Why am I unable to “edit” the RPPR?
+Why am I unable to edit the RPPR?

 What do I do if I get an error or warning?